Here we’ll explain the symptoms of pancreatitis, how alcohol causes the condition and the other health problems it can lead to.

-Drinking within the government’s low risk unit guidelines will help keep your drinking in control.
+Drinking within the Chief Medical Officers' (CMO) low risk drinking guidelines' will help keep your drinking in control.
 Here are three ways you can cut back:

 - Keep track of what you’re drinking.
-The MyDrinkaware drinks calculator helps track your drinking and gives personalised tips for cutting back – MyDrinkaware
+The MyDrinkaware online drinks tracker helps track your drinking and gives personalised tips for cutting back

 - Know your strength.
 Alcoholic drinks labels will have the abbreviation ‘ABV’ which stands for Alcohol By Volume, or sometimes just the word ‘vol’.
 It shows the percentage of your drink that’s pure alcohol.
 This can vary a lot.
 For example, some ales are 3.5%, some stronger lagers can be as much as 6% ABV.
 This means that just one pint of strong lager can be more than three units of alcohol, so you need to keep your eye on what you’re drinking.

-- Try alcohol-free days.
+- Try Drink Free Days.
 If you drink regularly, your body starts to build up a tolerance to alcohol.
 Many medical experts recommend taking regular days off from drinking.
 Test out having a break for yourself and see what positive results you notice.

 Your GP can help you figure out if you should make any changes in your drinking, and offer help and advice along the way.